kellykochanski/rescal-snow/docs/rescal-snow-tutorial.md

 ### Prerequisites

-We assume you have reasonable familiarity with bash and terminal commands.
+We assume you have some familiarity with bash and terminal commands.
 If you have never used bash, we recommend you stop and work through a short tutorial.
 (Our favorite is ['The Unix Shell' from Software Carpentry](http://swcarpentry.github.io/shell-novice/).)

+Rescal-snow is designed to be run through a terminal, although we are working on a python workflow ([docs/rescal-in-python.md](rescal-in-python.md).
-If you wish to modify rescal-snow, you will need to work with C code.
-We have also included some setup and analysis tools (used in Example 5) written in Python.
+Many of our setup and analysis tools (used in Example 5) are written in Python.
+To modify the simulation source code, you will need to work in C.

 If you wish to modify our configuration, set-up, and visualization tools, you will need to work with Python (numpy, scipy, pandas and matplotlib).